christopher5106/christopher5106.github.io/_posts/2016-05-02-deploy-instantly-from-your-host-to-AWS-EC2-and-Google-Cloud-with-kubernetes.markdown

 # build your Docker image
 docker build -t hello-node:v1 .

+# check if your image is correctly there
+docker images
 ```

 Publish your image to a container registry (Docker, Google or AWS):